 Viewing a basemap layer in ArcMap or the Preview window, opened from the Service Editor, allows you to evaluate the appearance of the map and determine whether the colors and symbology are acceptable.

-One way to minimize the color differences in a map service is to change the monitor settings in ArcMap when you author a map for use in a map service.
+One thing that can be done to minimize the color differences in a map service is to change the monitor settings within ArcMap.
+This can be useful when authoring a map for use in a map service.

 To access the monitor settings, on any Symbol Properties dialog box, click the drop-down menu on the color swatch and choose More Colors.